 Zion picked up wrestling at the age of two and spent most of his free time wrestling for fun.
 While in grade two, he was encouraged by his Art teacher who was also a wrestling coach to pick up the sport full time.
 Zion took the advice of his teacher and started wrestling until high school.
-Zion attended Massillon Washington High School in northeast Ohio.
+Mr. Clark attended Massillon Washington High School in northeast Ohio.
 He quickly signed up for the school’s wrestling team and made the roster.
-He would go on to lose all his games in his junior year.
+Zion would go on to lose all his games in his junior year.
 But his determination wouldn’t allow him to stay down on the mat for long.
 He trained harder, getting up daily to build his skill set, and strength.
-He would eventually make it to the semi-finals in the championships his senior year.
+Clark would eventually make it to the semi-finals in the championships his senior year.

 He would finish the season 33-15 and one match short of qualifying for the D-I Ohio High School State Wrestling Championships.
 Zion wrestled his opponent who was 20 pounds heavier beyond the 6 minutes of regulation, and into 2 overtimes.
 He would lose 1-0 but his fight is one for the record books.
 One the crowd would never forget and one that defined the heart of a Lion named Zion Clark.